Green Infrastructure message resonates with British Columbia engineers

 Released in June 2007, “Beyond the Guidebook” refers to a runoff-based approach to drainage modeling that connects the dots between source control evaluation and stream health assessment.
 In a nutshell, it means this is ‘where science meets analysis' because runoff volume management is directly linked to stream erosion and water quality.

-Under the umbrella of the Water Sustainability Action Plan for British Columbia, the Green Infrastructure Partnership rolled out Beyond the Guidebook at a seminar held in Vancouver in November 2007.
-Because the Green Infrastructure Partnership includes the Ministry of Community Services and Fisheries and Oceans Canada, this provided a timely opportunity to inform local government and land use practitioners regarding the emerging policy framework and senior government expectations for applying a Beyond the Guidebook approach to land development and watershed management.
+Under the umbrella of the Water Sustainability Action Plan for British Columbia, the Green Infrastructure Partnership recently rolled out Beyond the Guidebook at a Vancouver seminar.
+Because the Green Infrastructure Partnership includes the Ministry of Community Services and Fisheries and Oceans Canada, this provided a timely opportunity to inform local government and land use practitioners regarding the emerging policy framework and senior government expectations for applying a Beyond the Guidebook approach to land development and watershed management..

 The seminar was structured in three parts to deal with the Why, What and How in going Beyond the Guidebook.
 Links to the set of PowerPoint presentations are listed below.